StoneNyathi/The_Internet_Web_Automation_Task/README.md

   - npm run cypress
   - Once opened select the Test named 'the_internet_testSuite.spec.js'

---In addition can also run the recording using this command -- npx cypress run --record --key 2dd6933a-44bb-4d92-8d52-97ca6cd0f092
+  -- In addition can also run the recording using this command -- npx cypress run --record --key 2dd6933a-44bb-4d92-8d52-97ca6cd0f092